 - Government bonus of 25% of contributions in any tax year

-- Investment can withdrawn from age 60 without loss of government bonus
+- Investment can be withdrawn from age 60 without losing the government bonus

 - Withdrawals are tax-free after age 60

-- Has to be started before the age of 40
+- Must be opened before the age of 40

 - Investment liable to inheritance tax